wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 1. Set :math:`K_g`, :math:`K_v`, and :math:`K_a` to zero.
 2. Increase :math:`K_g` until the arm can hold its position with as little movement as possible.
 If the arm moves in the opposite direction, decrease :math:`K_g` until it remains stationary.
 You will have to zero in on :math:`K_g` fairly precisely (at least four decimal places).
 3. Increase the velocity feedforward gain :math:`K_v` until the arm tracks the setpoint during smooth, slow motion.
 If the arm overshoots, reduce the gain.
 Note that the arm may "lag" the commanded motion - this is normal, and is fine so long as it moves the correct amount in total.
-4. Increase the acceleration feedforward gain :math:`K_a` until the arm no longer lags behind the setpoint during smooth, slow motion.

 .. raw:: html